anmol0001/InventoryManageSystem/README.md

 Create a bill for a sale transaction, specifying the items sold and quantities.
 Retrieve a list of all bills.
 Get details of a specific bill.
-Update the inventory automatically when a bill is created
+Update the inventory automatically when a bill is created (subtract sold items from the inventory)
 ```

 ### Navigate to a website